krzysztofbukowski/githubtrends-api/README.md

     vagrant-omnibus (1.5.0)
     vagrant-share (1.1.5, system)

-### Running
+### Using Vagrant

-After successful installation you should be able to run the application.
+After successful installation you should be able to run your development environment.
 Do it by executing in the project path

     $ vagrant up

-You can access the local installation of the application by accessing http://dev.githubtrends.pl
+If you run if for the first time it will take a bit longer as the VM needs to be provisioned.
+It uses chef for that.
+All configuration files can be found in the `chef` directory.

+Once it's finished provisioning the virtual box you will be able to access the local API via `http://api.dev.githubtrends.pl`.

 #### Shared files